SwifterSwift/SwifterSwift/CONTRIBUTING.md

 	- Initializers
 - Files are named based on the type that the contained extensions extend. (example: all String extensions are found in "**StringExtensions.swift**" file)
 - All extensions should be tested.
-- All extensions files and test file have a one to one relation.
+- All extensions files and test files have a one to one relation.(example: all tests for "**StringExtensions.swift**" are found in the "**StringExtensionsTests.swift**" file)
 - All test files are named based on the extensions which it tests. (example: all String extensions tests are found in "**StringExtensionsTests.swift**" file)
 - An single extension can have multiple tests.
 - extensions and tests are ordered inside files in the following order: